DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Introduction

 \section{Introduction}

-Few-shot learning \cite{yaqing20} emphasizes the ability to quickly learn and adapt to new tasks, and is regarded as one of the trademarks of human intelligence.
-In the pursuit of few-shot learning, meta-learning approaches have been widely explored \cite{maml,protonet,blackbox}, as they allow models to \emph{learn-to-learn}.
-However, multiple recent studies \cite{yonglong20,vincent21,zhiqiang21,yangshu23} suggest that a simple \emph{pre-training and fine-tuning} approach is sufficient to support highly competitive performance in few-shot learning tasks.
-Specifically, an encoder can be trained on a unified dataset that aggregates samples from all available training tasks.
-During inference, a linear layer is added on top of the encoder and is fine-tuned using the few-shot support samples to adapt to new tasks.

-Compared with meta-learning approaches, pre-training and fine-tuning neglects two crucial sources of information: identities of individual meta-training tasks and distinctions between them; and labels in meta-training tasks.\footnote{When the pre-training stage utilizes a self-supervised loss to train the encoder, all the labels from meta-training tasks are discarded.} Despite completely ignoring these two sources of information, pre-training and fine-tuning has been shown to achieve better results than meta-learning \cite{yonglong20,vincent21,yangshu23}.
-This finding is unexpected, and perhaps even puzzling, as it implies that information about training tasks and their labels may be irrelevant to achieving high few-shot learning performance.
+Few-shot learning \citep{yaqing20} emphasizes the ability to quickly learn and adapt to new tasks, and is regarded as one of the trademarks of human intelligence.
+In the pursuit of few-shot learning, meta-learning approaches have been widely explored \citep{maml,protonet,blackbox}, as they allow models to \emph{learn-to-learn}.
+However, multiple recent studies \citep{yonglong20,vincent21,zhiqiang21,yangshu23} suggest that a simple \emph{pre-training and fine-tuning} approach is sufficient to support highly competitive performance in few-shot learning tasks.
+Specifically, a generic encoder is trained with a self-supervised loss on a unified dataset that aggregates samples (with their targets dropped) from all available training tasks.
+A linear layer is added on top of the encoder and is fine-tuned using few-shot support samples to adapt to new tasks.
+Pre-training and fine-tuning neglects two crucial sources of information: identities of individual meta-training tasks and distinctions between them; and labels in meta-training tasks.
+Yet, pre-training and fine-tuning has been shown to achieve better results than meta-learning.
+This finding is unexpected, and perhaps even puzzling, as it implies that information about training tasks and their labels may be irrelevant to achieving high learning performance.